Jordenproject/finalCapstone/README.md

 • Product Quantity

-## How can your organisatin benefit from the programme?
+## How can your organisation benefit from the programme?
 This programme will allow businesses to manage and update their product inventorys and will allow businesses to know which stock levels to update and which are thier worst and best sellings shoes.

 ## Installation guidelines